jsheroes/website/src/pages/speak.md

 - Fresh perspectives on the development ecosystem.
 - The human side of software engineering.

-Our theme for 2024 is "The journey to a mature ecosystem".
-We want to spotlight some of the established patterns and architectures that reached maturity and are becoming industry standards.
-Along with these, we want to tackle software complexity and dealing with legacy code and legacy systems.
-Each year our theme is broad and not all talk will be connected with it, so consider it more like a line connecting different ideas and topics, rather then a restriction.
+In 2025 we want to **bridge the gap** between the industry problems and the solutions put forward by the tech community.
+We are looking for talks about common architecture problems, talks that highlight the struggles of managing complexity, maintainability and scalability and talks that explore new technologies, frameworks and standards.
+Each year our theme is broad and not all talks will be connected with it, so consider it more like a line connecting different ideas and topics, rather than a restriction.

 ## 📈 How the selection will happen